eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 2. **Have an active Kubernetes context and log in to the cluster.** Codewind can run in OpenShift 3.11, OpenShift 4.3, OpenShift in IBM Public Cloud, standalone Kubernetes, and Kubernetes in Docker.

-3. **For Linux desktop, ensure your workstation is set up to use a Keyring.** An example of a Keyring on Linux is Secret Service.
+3. **For Linux desktop, ensure that your workstation is set up to use a Keyring.** An example of a Keyring on Linux is Secret Service.

 4. **Have a Git command line client installed.** To download the latest Git command line client, see [https://git-scm.com/download](https://git-scm.com/download).